The 3D printed housing of the “pxlDigits” was initially not intended to be “just” a 7-segment display with WiFi.

 - 1x rotary encoder

-- 10-15cm five-core cable
+- 10-15cm five-wire cable

 - 2x M3 thread inserts

-- 6x M3x6 countersunk head screw
+- 6x M3x6 countersunk screw

 - If necessary 5V buzzer